wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

-Fujiwara, et al.         Expires March 17, 2017                 [Page 6]
+Fujiwara, et al.          Expires April 7, 2017                 [Page 6]

-Internet-Draft              NSEC/NSEC3 usage              September 2016
+Internet-Draft              NSEC/NSEC3 usage                October 2016

-   Such aggressive use of cached deduced wildcard can be employed independently from aggressive use of NSEC.
-But, it will be more effective when both are enabled since the resolver can determine the name subject to wildcard would not otherwise exist more efficiently.
+   Such aggressive use of cached deduced wildcard can be employed independently from aggressive use of NSEC, but, is be more effective when both are enabled, because the resolver can more efficently determine that there is not more specific name.

    Furthermore, when aggressive use of NSEC is enabled, the aggressive use of cached deduced wildcard will be more effective.